Can You Pawn a Broken Console? Yes—Here’s How to Get Paid for Damaged PS5, Xbox, or Switch

 Yes—many pawn shops will consider broken consoles.
 The number depends on repairability and resale odds.
 Here’s how to approach it without getting lowballed (or wasting a trip).

-• Functional loan baseline: Shops paid a median $352 for PS5 Disc, $248 for Xbox Series X, and $168 for Switch OLED in March 2025 across Dallas, Phoenix, and Chicago.
+• Functional loan baseline: The current batch benchmarks use medians of $352 for PS5 Disc, $248 for Xbox Series X, and $168 for Switch OLED.
 A broken unit usually lands at 15–40% of those numbers depending on the fix.

 • Parts resale reference: eBay bundles parted out from dead consoles averaged $110 (PS5) and $85 (Series X) after fees—use those numbers if the pawn counter is offering less.